 Running Kubernetes as a managed service reduces the complexity of the Kubernetes environment, automating cluster setup, administrative tasks, and ensuring the underlying infrastructure is always up to date.
 EKS provides three options for provisioning Kubernetes cluster nodes—Elastic Compute Cloud (EC2) instances, Fargate (Amazon’s serverless compute service), and Outposts (specialized hardware that runs AWS resources on-premises).

 In AWS EKS, you pay for AWS resources, such as EC2 instances or EBS volumes, which you provision to run your Kubernetes nodes.
 You are charged for each hour or partial hour you run each Amazon EKS cluster.
-Below we explore in more detail how EKS pricing works when deploying Kubernetes nodes on Amazon EC2, Fargate, or Outposts.
+Below we break down EKS pricing components, including the control plane fee (standard vs. extended support), optional control plane and add-on charges, and node/runtime models like EC2, Fargate, Outposts, Auto Mode, and Hybrid Nodes.

 EC2, or Elastic Compute Cloud, is one of the most popular services provided by AWS.
 It offers secure, resizable compute capacity in the cloud.
 EKS lets you run Kubernetes nodes on Amazon EC2 instances.